 The OSS was established in 2006.
 10 years ago outdoor waters were perceived by many as uninviting: dangerous, illegal, dirty and cold.
 Since then they have become increasingly something to be celebrated, photographed, written about and explored.
 The body of knowledge on safety is growing and the common sense of the community with it, as is our resource section ‘Survive‘ to assist people swimming safely.
 We are based in the UK but with members worldwide.
 Please jump in and join us!

-The OSS was founded in 2006, and all of the current directors – Kate Rew, Michael Worthington, Oli Pitt and Kari Furre – were involved at that time.
+The OSS was founded in 2006 by director Kate Rew, with the senior guides – Oli Pitt and Kari Furre – involved since that time.
 Most of the work and richness of the society comes from individuals and agencies who donate time, creativity and expertise.
 We have grown organically by about 30% a year, perhaps reflecting the growth in popularity of outdoor swimming.
-The society now (January 2016) has 25,000 members and 18,000 Facebook users.
+The society now (2018) has 27,000 members and 28,500 Facebook users.

-The OSS has always aimed to be more a loosely organised collective, a movement rather than a more hierarchical organisation as it reflects the free-spirited and slightly renegade nature of outdoor swimming – becoming a charity or developing a hierarchical structure would (in the words of Anna Morell, now the arts correspondent, previously the newsletter editor) be ‘like putting chlorine in the water’.
-However, recently due to the huge increase in the size of the membership we have found it necessary to formalise our activity by creating an Advisory Council and Members Council (more on the team page on this soon, January 2016).
+The OSS is a loosely organised collective, a movement rather than a more hierarchical organisation as it reflects the free-spirited and slightly renegade nature of outdoor swimming – becoming a charity or developing a hierarchical structure would (in the words of Anna Morell) be ‘like putting chlorine in the water’.
+Due to the huge increase in the size of the membership we have formalised our activity to the extent of introducing an annual team meet (autumn 2017).
 We have however avoided more formal structures (for example CIC) as these would prevent us campaigning for changes in the law around swimming*.

 However, the work does have a cost, which needs to be covered.
-Funds are raised for the OSS by a single yearly event, the Dart10k, which functions as a kind of AGM for the OSS, where we come together in one place to do what we love.
-The Dart10k donates a percentage of its ticket price to the society, and other funds are raised by the sale of merchandise.
-This income covers the website fees and some salary for the director, the only paid staff.
+The majority of funds are raised for the OSS by a single yearly event, the Dart10k, which functions as a kind of AGM for the OSS, where we come together in one place to do what we love, and supplmented by other events and merchandise.
+All items sold under the OSS name donate a percentage of the ticket price to the society.
+This income covers costs for the website and some core staff, but the majority the content and campaigning work is still done by volunteers.

 We are always looking for contributors to join the OSS Team on a voluntary basis to help with the work we do to keep outdoor swimming wild and free, supporting all those keeping lidos open and lakes and rivers clean and accessible, and promoting outdoor swimming in all its forms.
 So if you are interested, we would love to have your contribution.
 Come along and jump in!